Qumulo/docs/administrator-guide/moving-data/shift-to-s3.md

 ## Restrictions
 * **Object-Locked Buckets:** You can't use buckets configured with S3 Object Lock and a default retention period for Shift-To.
-If possible, either remove the default retention period and set retention periods explicitly on objects uploaded outside of Shift or use a different S3 bucket without S3 Object Lock enabled.
+If possible, either remove the defauly retention period and set retention periods explicitly on objects uploaded outside of Shift or use a different S3 bucket without S3 Object Lock enabled.
 For more information, see [How S3 Object Lock works](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lock-overview.html) in the _Amazon Simple Storage Service User Guide_.
 * **File Size Limit:** The size of an individual file can't exceed 5 TiB (this is the maximum object size that S3 supports).
 There is no limit on the total size of all your files.
 * **File Path Limit:** The length of a file path must be shorter than 1,024 characters, including the configured object folder prefix, excluding the local directory path.
 * **Hard Links:** Qumulo Core 3.2.3 (and higher) supports hard links, up to the maximum object size that S3 supports.